gavv/httpexpect/README.md

 ## Documentation

 Documentation is available on [GoDoc](https://godoc.org/github.com/gavv/httpexpect).
+It contains an overview and reference.

 ## Installation